-If you are the victim of domestic abuse and your abuser is someone with whom you are in a domestic relationship, you may apply for a protection order, in terms of the Domestic Violence Act.
+If you're the victim of domestic abuse and your abuser is someone with whom you're in a domestic relationship, you may apply for a protection order, in terms of the Domestic Violence Act.
 A protection order has conditions, which set out what the abuser may not do.
 Should the abuser break these conditions then they can be arrested.
-If the abuse involves a criminal offence a charge can be laid for that offence.
+If the abuse involves a criminal offence, a charge can be laid for that offence.

-By asking for a protection order you are not laying a criminal charge, and you do not need to make a criminal charge to get a protection order.
-However, if you are the victim of a type of domestic abuse that is also a crime you can choose to apply for a protection order, or lay a criminal charge, or do both.
+By asking for a protection order you're not laying a criminal charge, and you don't need to make a criminal charge to get a protection order.
+However, if you're the victim of a type of domestic abuse that is also a crime you can choose to apply for a protection order, or lay a criminal charge, or do both.
 Acts of abuse which are also crimes include common assault, assault with the intention of doing grievous bodily harm, indecent assault, rape, incest, attempted murder, malicious damage to property, pointing a firearm, and abuse of animals.

 Having a protection order means having the power to have your abuser arrested as soon as they commit an act of abuse.
 All you need to do is report that they breached the conditions, and the police must act immediately.

-Before getting a protection order, you can get an interim protection order quite quickly by filling in certain forms, and that interim order will specify a date at which the final order will be considered (a return date).
-Once a final order is made, it is permanent and can only be changed by applying to the courts.
+Before getting a protection order, you can get an interim protection order quite quickly by filling in some forms, and that interim order will specify a date at which the final order will be considered (a return date).
+Once a final order is made, it's permanent and can only be changed by applying to the courts.

 The kinds of protection you can get in a protection order include conditions that: